eparshut/ittapi/cpp/README.md

 ## Requirements

 - C++17 or later
-- The existing `ittnotify` static library from this repository
+- The existing `ittnotify` static C-library

 ## Including the Wrapper